- I took AP Exams in high school. Will I get credit for them?

 - I took classes at a community college during high school.
 Can I get credit for them?

 Students seeking approval to transfer credit completed at a college or university while enrolled in high school are required to have their high school counselor or school official complete the College of Engineering Dual Enrollment Form.
 The completed form should be mailed directly from the high school to the College of Engineering Credit Evaluation office.
-You can download the form by clicking here.
 The student should also have official transcripts directed from the college/university to the College of Engineering Credit Evaluation office.
 If you have questions, please contact:

 - College of Engineering – Recruitment and Admissions